-After a thorough eye examination and evaluation of suitability for contact lens wear, optometrists and experts at the UEC provide the lenses, necessary lens care kits, individual instructions for wear and care and unlimited follow-up visits over a specified time.
-The initial visit and examination takes about an hour or longer.
+After a comprehensive eye examination and evaluation of suitability for contact lens wear, the doctors and practitioners at the UEC provide the lenses, necessary lens care kits, individual instructions for wear and care and unlimited follow-up visits over a specified period of time.
+The initial visit and examination takes about an hour.

 We offer a variety of contact lens options for our patients.
 There are options for almost everyone, including those with astigmatism and dry eyes.
 Some of the contact lenses we provide include:

 Made of slightly flexible plastics that allow oxygen to pass through to the eyes.

 • Short adaptation period

 • Comfortable to wear

 • Correct most vision problems

 • Easy to insert and to care for

 • Available in tints (for handling purposes) and multifocals